-- .01 No student shall appropriate the property of another person, permanently or temporarily, without the permission of the owner. - .02 No student shall knowingly endanger the health or safety of another person. - .03 No student shall, without proper authorization, possess or use any firearm or explosive material on grounds governed by these regulations. - .04 No student shall intentionally interfere with the educational or service functions of the University to such an extent that his or her activity prohibits the continuation of any of those functions.
+- .01 No student shall appropriate the property of another person, permanently or temporarily, without the permission of the owner. - .02 No student shall knowingly endanger the health or safety of another person. - .03 No student shall, without proper authorization, possess or use any firearm or explosive material on grounds governed by these regulations.

+.04 No student shall intentionally interfere with the educational or service functions of the University to such an extent that his or her activity prohibits the continuation of any of those functions.

-(In addition see: Disorderly Assemblage, pages 50-51; Distribution of Literature, pages 51-53; Facilities and Services, pages 53-61; Firearms or Weapons, page 62; Residence Hall Bill of Rights, pages 88-89; and Safety, page 86.)
+(In addition see: Disorderly Assemblage, page 50; Distribution of Literature, pages 52-53; Facilities and Services, pages 54-62; Firearms or Weapons, page 63; Residence Hall Bill of Rights, pages 89-90; Safety, pages 86-87; and Safety in Residence Halls, page 87.)